- Teaching and Learning

 If we are to achieve our long-term goal of having a world without hunger and poverty, it will be important to understand more about the underlying causes of inequality and injustice.

 Irish Aid supports a range of development education programmes that raise awareness and understanding of global development and justice issues and advocate for change.
-Our work is guided by our Development Education Strategy (PDF, 178kb) and by the (DEAC).
+Our work is guided by the Development Education Strategy 2017-2023

 With Irish Aid support, a range of education and community organisations are introducing ideas about global justice in classrooms and learning environments all around Ireland: